 More Information: www.atlassian.com/software/jira/service-desk

-Freshservice is the enterprise-IT service desk software, under the Freshworks portfolio of CRM and customer service products.
-(See below for sister product Freshdesk aimed at smaller companies).
+Freshservice is the enterprise-IT service desk software, under the Freshworks portfolio of CRM and customer service software products.
 The product caters specifically to large IT organizations with complex workflows offering a robust feature set across the full scope of ITSM needs.
 The density of features however overloads the UI, leaving users confused and often causing more work for IT staff to course correct errors as a result.
 AI functionality (“Freddy”) is geared towards IT staff only for reporting use cases vs enabling self-service.
-Automation features (rules-based) have been reported as prone to breaking, with IT staff often need to “teach” it how to do things which can defeat the time-saving benefits.
+Automation features (rules-based) have been reported as prone to breaking, with IT staff often needing to “teach” it how to do things which can defeat the time-saving benefits.

 More Information: https://freshservice.com/

-While you might know Spiceworks as an IT professional industry association, they also offer free software for the IT helpdesk integrated with sister product Inventory for asset management and monitoring infrastructure in the Connectivity Dashboard.
+While you might know Spiceworks as an IT professional industry association, they also offer free software for the IT helpdesk solution integrated with sister product Inventory for asset management and monitoring infrastructure in the Connectivity Dashboard.
 The helpdesk product focuses on ticket and task management, with self-service, Active Directory integration, configurable roles and team collaboration options all available free with no admin or ticket number limit.
-Be warned that “Free” does mean dealing with in-product ads said to be invasive to the UX, and more sophisticated enterprise users are cautioned to fully vet that all needs are met with this solution–because migrating off of Spiceworks later basically requires going back to square 1.
+The “Free” does mean dealing with in-product ads said to be invasive to the UX, and more sophisticated enterprise users are cautioned to fully vet that all needs are met with this solution–because migrating off of Spiceworks later basically requires going back to square one.

 More Information: www.spiceworks.com

 HelpScout provides support software solutions in the Zendesk model aimed at startups supporting external customer inquiries.
-Beyond its lack of alignment to ITIL best practices, you won’t hear them use the term “help desk ticketing system” or even ticketing at all except when forced to draw comparisons to explain what their offering actually is.
-Help Scout instead deliberately positions themselves as “not ticketing” in favor of viewing all interactions as “conversations” that should be personalized and handled collaboratively.
+Beyond its lack of alignment to ITIL best practices, you won’t hear them use the term “help desk ticketing system.”
+Help Scout positions themselves as “not ticketing” in favor of viewing all interactions as “conversations” that should be personalized and handled collaboratively.
 The product centers around shared inboxes to deliver personalized experiences informed by user profiles for context.
 Automation through if/then logic and collaboration features for IT teams include private notes, saved replies, collision detection and tagging to categorize items for automation and reporting.
-Overall, for startup IT managers that actually need a ticketing solution at the end of the day, this “non-ticketing” outlook may go against the grain a bit too much to get the job done effectively.

 More Information: https://www.helpscout.com/